 I put a significant amount of effort into helping military members and their spouses undergo a divorce to make it as smooth of a process as possible.
-I am a board-certified Jacksonville divorce lawyer who has proudly developed the capability and experience to handle military divorces.
+I am a Board-Certified lawyer who has proudly developed the capability and experience to handle military divorces.

-I support military members and their spouses through each step of the process and stage of the divorce, no matter his or her rank or branch of service.
+I support military members and their spouses through each step of the process and stage of their divorce, no matter his or her rank or branch of service.

-At Charles E. Willmott, P.A., I understand that clients have busy lives and they want their questions answered in a timely manner.
+At Charles E. Willmott, P.A., I understand that military clients have busy lives and they want their questions answered in a timely manner.
 I strive to return phone calls on the day that my client calls and I will make every effort to do whatever it takes to successfully accomplish a case.
-I can help clients through difficult situations, such as determining paternity, so that each individual can have a peace of mind when they conclude my services.

 A military divorce is difficult when compared to a typical situation.
 That is because there are many laws, both state and federally, that apply.
 These specific laws are designed to protect military members while they are serving.

 - The Servicemembers Civil Relief Act (SCRA) - (SCRA) was designed to protect service members against default judgments so that they are not in a divorce without being aware that proceedings have begun.
 The active duty member must be personally served with the summons.